paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

   (A) all household income, derived from any source; minus

-  (B) in the case of a member whom the Secretary concerned determines resides in an area with a high cost of living, any portion of the basic allowance for housing under [section 403 of this title](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-403) that the Secretary concerned elects to exclude.
+  (B) in the case of a member whom the Secretary concerned determines resides in an area with a high cost of living or that otherwise has a demonstrated need, any portion of the basic allowance for housing under [section 403 of this title](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-403) that the Secretary concerned elects to exclude.

 (2) **Household.—** — The term “household” means a member of the armed forces and any dependents of the member enrolled in the Defense Enrollment Eligibility Reporting System, regardless of the location of those dependents.